DenebTM/swepsss23-g4t3/README.md

 **(b) Manual setup**

-Install and start either MySQL or MariaDB, open a MySQL CLI session as the `root` user, then run the following SQL statements to initialize the database and user:
+Install and start MySQL, open a MySQL CLI session as the `root` user, then run the following SQL statements to initialize the database and user:

 ```
 CREATE USER 'swe'@'localhost' identified by 'password';